Sweetpotato3/DualGPUOptimizer/README.md

 ### Recent Refactorings

 Since the project start, we've been focused on modularizing the codebase to improve maintainability and testability.
 Recent work includes:

+- ✅ **GPU Module**: Completed the compatibility layer for the refactored GPU module structure
+  - Added backward compatibility for code expecting `get_gpu_info` and `GPU` class
+  - Created fallback implementations for all GPU functions
+  - Fixed mock mode integration between old and new module structures

+- ✅ **UI Module**: Fixed compatibility issues with ttkbootstrap
+  - Created compatibility wrapper for environments where ttkbootstrap Window class is not available
+  - Implemented graceful fallbacks for different UI frameworks
+  - Enhanced error handling to avoid crashes from missing dependencies

+- ✅ **Entry Points**: Improved the application entry points
+  - Added support for mock GPU mode from command line
+  - Enhanced error handling for missing dependencies
+  - Implemented multiple fallback UI options

+- ✅ **GUI Module**: Resolved circular import issues by implementing lazy loading for components
+  - Converted direct imports to on-demand imports using importlib
+  - Added forward declarations and accessor functions
+  - Fixed constants module to be independently importable

+- ✅ **Dependencies**: Fixed and standardized all project dependencies
+  - Resolved conflicts in requirements.txt
+  - Fixed PEP 508 compliance issues in pyproject.toml
+  - Ensured compatibility with Python 3.12+

 - ✅ **GPU Module**: Refactored `gpu_info.py` into a modular structure with distinct components:
   - `gpu/info.py`: Core GPU querying functionality